-12. The plaintiffs' witnesses repeatedly reference current treatment regimens, "consensus," "standards of care," etc. But at a basic level, the question is whether any putative consensus has been formed without undue pressure.
+- 11. The plaintiffs' witnesses repeatedly reference current treatment regimens, "consensus," "standards of care," etc. But at a basic level, the question is whether any putative consensus has been formed without undue pressure.
 The evidence suggests that it has not.

-13. Meanwhile, there is no global or even Western "consensus" on transgender treatments for adolescents.
-There is, rather, a coalition of organizations in the United States, Canada, the Netherlands, the United Kingdom, and Australia that use multiple platforms-scientific, medical, legal, and media-to suggest there is a consensus and employ language intended to reinforce the claim of a professional consensus backing "affirmative" care.

-14. In reality-that is, when you include numerous pediatricians, psychotherapists, some researchers and endocrinologists, together with national health care systems in several European countries-there is no wide, shared consensus about the prudence and intelligence of giving puberty blockers and cross-sex hormones to adolescents.
+There is now little professional space for clinicians and psychologists to endorse anything except the "affirmative" approach, which has rapidly colonized adolescent endocrinology in less than a decade. - 12.
+There is no global or even Western "consensus" on transgender treatments for adolescents.
+There is, rather, a coalition of organizations in the United States, Canada, the Netherlands, and Australia that use multiple platforms-scientific, medical, legal, and media-to suggest there is a consensus and employ language intended to reinforce the claim of a professional consensus backing "affirmative" care.
+In reality-that is, when you include numerous pediatricians, psychotherapists, some researchers and endocrinologists, together with national health care systems in several European countries-there is no wide, shared consensus about the prudence and intelligence of giving puberty blockers and cross-sex hormones to adolescents.
 Only professional organizations whose assertions are partial to transgender activists would suggest there is a consensus.
-Indeed, how could a scholarly consensus emerge so quickly in a domain where research barely existed two decades ago, where much of what has been written is less than 7 years old, and is experiencing a surge in cases?
-Even some of the most well-known pioneering researchers in the field acknowledge this: "...in actual practice, no consensus exists whether to use these early medical interventions."
+Indeed, how could a scholarly consensus emerge so quickly in a domain where research barely existed two decades ago and where most of what has been written is less than seven years old?
+Even some researchers acknowledge this: "...in actual practice, no consensus exists whether to use these early medical interventions."